AULNAY

 Vincenzo's Pizza (Takeaway)

-On Tuesday from 18:00 to 21:00 and Friday 18:00 to 21:00 this takeaway-van parks near the Office de Tourism for takeaway pizzas, please note, you must book these for collection as they get very busy, especially on a Friday.
+On Friday 18:00 to 21:00 this takeaway-van parks near the Office de Tourism for takeaway pizzas, please note, you must book these for collection as they get very busy.

 Other Local Stores & Services